openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

-If you have the `pipelinesascode.tekton.dev/on-cel-expression` annotation in your PipelineRun, the CEL expression will be used and the `on-target-branch` or `on-target-branch` annotations will be skipped.
+If you have the `pipelinesascode.tekton.dev/on-cel-expression` annotation in your PipelineRun, the CEL expression will be used and the `on-target-branch` or `on-event` annotations will be skipped.

 This example will match a `pull_request` event targeting the branch `main` coming from a branch called `wip`: